By Baidy Laffan

-This means all businesses need to be considering these nuances when looking at their own recruitment and payroll systems.
+Businesses need to be considering these nuances when looking at their own recruitment and payroll systems.
 The best way to get comfort over your compliance with workplace obligations and your interpretation with Awards and Agreements is through an audit that contemplates and responds to these nuances.
-The investment in a workplace compliance audit can save you millions in future underpayment and protect your biggest asset: your reputation.
+The investment in a workplace compliance audit can save you millions in future underpayment and protect your biggest asset – your reputation.

-We continue to support Australia’s high-profile brand with their workplace compliance and protect their brands.
-Get your New Year off to the right start and get in touch with PKF to see how we can provide you comfort and clarity in your compliance.
+We continue to support Australia’s high-profile brands with their workplace compliance and brand protection.
+Get in touch with PKF Audit & Assurance to see how we can provide comfort and clarity in your compliance.